Kent Faulcon

 Kent Faulcon (born 1971) is an American actor, director, and writer.
-He has made several contributions to Black independent film festivals.
+He is known for playing Jake Jensen in Men in Black.
+He also made several contributions to Black independent film festivals.

 Early life

 Faulcon was born in 1971 and grew up in Raleigh, North Carolina.

 Faulcon graduated from University of North Carolina School of the Arts with a bachelor's degree in Fine Arts.

 Career

 In 1985, Faulcon's acting career started as a child actor in Sparks, a TV series.

 Personal life

 Faulcon is married with two children.